lkilcher/pyTurbSim/doc/source/plotting-tools.rst

   fig.finalize()
   fig.savefig('AdvancedExample.png')

-And that's it!
-We get a comparison of PyTurbSim output to targets for this suite of variables, with just a few lines of code!
+This gives a comparison of PyTurbSim output to targets for this list of variables, with just a few lines of code!

 .. plot:: examples/plotting2.py